burnsie85/metis_bootcamp_repo/curriculum/project-01/project-01-introduction/project_01.md

 ## Analysis:

  * Exploratory Data Analysis
+ * The [01-mta challenge](https://github.com/thisismetis/onl20_ds4/tree/master/challenges/challenges_questions/01-mta) will help you get started with your data exploration and get you up to speed with the skills and tools you need to complete this project.

 ## Deliverable/Communication:

  * Group presentation, 6 minutes (3-4 people per)
  * Organized project repository

-**Friday 9/25:** Presentations will start at 9:30am PT.
-You will have the first hour (8:30-9:30am) to submit a pdf of your presentation through the student submissions form and practice as a group (see [these](https://github.com/thisismetis/onl20_ds4/blob/master/curriculum/project-01/git-1/submissions.md) instructions).
+**Friday 9/25:** You will have the hour before presentations start to submit a PDF of your presentation through the student submissions form and practice as a group (see [these](https://github.com/thisismetis/onl20_ds4/blob/master/curriculum/project-01/git-1/submissions.md) instructions).
 Presentations should be focused on the client, no longer than 6 minutes, and everyone needs to talk.

-**Monday 9/28:** Code submission is due by 8:30am.
+**Monday 9/28:** Code submission is due before in the morning before class starts.
 Include code and README file.

-## Milestones

-TBD.
-Keep an eye on the [#projects](https://fall-onl20-metis.slack.com/archives/C019V98KCAC) channel on Slack!
+---

+As with all projects, it will be graded based on this [rubric](https://docs.google.com/document/d/1oAJrWNR7HxNJVI2IHUuHArEvBccowLqvPObYbqtH0rs/edit).
 We are very excited to see what you will learn and do for Project 1!